 A Guide To Wheelchair Injury Claims – How To Claim Compensation

+Last updated 1st August 2025.
 If you are wondering about the wheelchair injury claims process, this article may help.
-We will go over the conditions that could make you eligible to claim personal injury compensation, who could be liable for your injuries, and the time limit that applies to personal injury claims.
+We will go over the conditions that could make you eligible to claim personal injury compensation, who could be liable for what happened to you, and the time limit that might apply to your case.

 Person attempting to move his wheelchair with his family in the background

-If you sustained an injury due to a breach of duty of care, you might be able to start a personal injury claim.
 A claim could be made following a road traffic accident, an accident in a public place or one that occurred at work.
-If you were injured as a result of negligence, you could be due compensation for your suffering.
+If you were injured as a result of negligent actions, you could be due compensation for your suffering.

 Select A Section